Dollfie: Dollfie Dream

 Dollfie Dream is a line of 60 centimetre soft-bodied vinyl dolls produced by Volks, similar to the smaller Dollfie dolls.
 Models released include both Volks original characters and licensed characters from popular media.
 A wide variety of parts are also available for purchase directly from Volks, up to and including pre-assembled bodies and heads.
-Six different Dollfie Dream body types have been released:
+Seven different Dollfie Dream body types have been released:

 The original Dollfie Dream body, referred to as simply Dollfie Dream, is a stylized adult female body.
 The body has gone through three revisions since its first release.
 The first Dollfie Dream Body which was called DD Basic body was strung with elastic string.
 The body pieces were 'hard soft vinyl' with the hands and bust being 'flexible soft vinyl'.
 The second and third versions, as well as all subsequent models released, are soft vinyl dolls with a hard plastic internal skeleton that enables articulation.

 Mini Dollfie Dream is a short, childlike model that stands at about 43 centimetres, similar in concept to Mini Super Dollfie.

-Dollfie Dream Pretty is the most recently released Dollfie Dream model, more mature in proportion than the Mini Dollfie Dream body, but less so than the Dollfie Dream or Dollfie Dream Sister.
+Dollfie Dream Pretty more mature in proportion than the Mini Dollfie Dream body, but less so than the Dollfie Dream or Dollfie Dream Sister.
 Its proportions are intended to be similar to that of a pre-teen or young teen girl.

 Dollfie Dream Sister features a slightly smaller, shorter, and less mature frame than the Dollfie Dream.

 Dollfie Dream Dynamite features a more curvy build than the Dollfie Dream, with wider hips and a larger bust.

+Chimikko Dollfie Dream is the most recently released Dollfie Dream model, smaller than even Mini, it is made to look like a child of around six years old.
+Thus far only two limited models have been released.

 In 2016, Volks released their first two male Dollfie Dream dolls, modeled after the Vocaloid mascot Len Kagamine and the character Kirito from Sword Art Online.
 The body type shared by all male Dollfie Dream dolls is referred to by Volks as the Dollfie Dream Boy body.
 This model has yet to see a wide release, and is only available as limited character models or at Volks's Doll Point stores.